Access4all/adg/pages/examples/forms/bad-example/README.md

 The radio buttons are grouped using a combination of plain `<div>` elements instead of proper `<fieldset>` and `<legend>`.
 Visually it is pretty evident that those `<div>` elements have the function of grouping and naming the contained form controls.
 But the browser does not recognise this structure and won't associate it to the controls.

-So a screen reader user has to guess what the provided plain text element may stand for - or will miss it completely (again, when navigating using the tap or the `Tab` key only).
+So a screen reader user has to guess what the provided plain text element may stand for - or will miss it completely, e.g. when not arriving at the form controls sequentially from the top (and thus passing the text "by accident").

 (By the way: if for some technical reason you cannot use `<fieldset>` and/or `<legend>`, skip ahead and read [](@page-106).)